Paddy Gormley’s wide-ranging interests include writing, presenting, teaching, philosophising and facilitating by way of Socratic Dialogue.

 His writing guide, Language with Altitude, was published in April 2023.

 His long-standing interest in the metaphysics and evolution of ideas has led him to develop his own models for the creative process, which he applies in many aspects of his work.

 Paddy’s technical skills include sound design and audio editing.
 He has created a sound booth that delivers studio quality audio using pro mics.
 Recent projects include a full digital audio recording of his verse play 2020 Visions, with a cast of five actors and music recorded specifically for the project.

 Besides being a long standing member, Paddy was AWL Web Co-ordinator from 2001-2004, then became Chairman from 2004-2008.
-He continues to serve AWL as Web Developer (he created the database which powers this website), rehearsal photographs, and Correspondence Co-ordinator.
+He continues to serve AWL as Web Developer (he created the database that powers this website), Rehearsal Photographer, Data Controller (ICO registered since 2007) and Correspondence Co-ordinator.